mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Just tell me straight."

-"He's going to Ulu."
+"He's going to Ulukoma."

 My heart sank. _Dammit, you fool._.

-He turned to walk out the door and said to me, "I'm going to handle Kip's case and I'll be right back again.
+He turned to walk out the door and said to me, "I'm going to handle Kipnu's case and I'll be right back again.
 Don't go anywhere," he said while walking out the door.

 Fajro and I sat in silence for a few va'ka, staring everywhere but at each other.
 A feeling of guilt and embarrassment pervaded me.
 I acknowledged the senselessness of feeling self-aware about something I hadn't done, but it sustained nonetheless.
 There were qualities about the gray stone walls that I hadn't noticed without the lanterns.
 Deep chisel markings and pits where the stone's roughness hadn't been softened yet.
 What an enormous endeavor it must have been to carve this city by hand.
 To know that you would never reap all of its benefits, but add your effort anyway.
-Our whole society was founded on the glorification of works for the greater good, but Kip had found something more important.
+Our whole society was founded on the glorification of works for the greater good, but Kipnu had found something more important.
 Perhaps he is also doing the right thing.

 "Your boy is strong," Fajro said to break the silence.